Frequently Asked Questions

-We ask adult volunteers (18 and over) to make a commitment of six months or one college semester.
-Student summer volunteers (ages 16 and 17) make an eight-week commitment during the summer.
+We ask adult volunteers (18 and over) to make a commitment of 100 hours of service, volunteering for one, three hour shift each week.
+Student summer volunteers (ages 16 and 17) make a 10 week commitment during the summer.

 Most volunteers come in once a week for a three-hour shift.

 We can’t guarantee open positions at all times.
 If the position you want isn’t available, we’ll put you on a waiting listing and contact you when we have an opening.